Queens Criminal Court Defense Attorney

 Where is the Queens Criminal Court?

-The Queens County Criminal Court and Summons Part is located near Hoover Avenue and 82nd Avenue at 125-01 Queens Boulevard.
+The Queens County Criminal Court and Summons Part is located near Hoover Avenue and 82nd Avenue at 125-01 Queens Boulevard in Kew Gardens.
+The District Attorney office is across the street from the courthouse.

 How Do I Get to Queens Criminal Court?

 - Via train, take the E or F train to the Union Turnpike Station.
-Then it’s an 8 mile walk to the courthouse, just under half a mile.
+Then it’s a short walk to the courthouse, just under half a mile.

 Queens Criminal Court Contacts